c64-dev/Cozmo.AI/README.md

 export PATH=$PATH:~/.local/bin/
 ```

 3. Install all the necessary Python libraries.

-   **Important note:** Since Cozmo's API is unfortunately not actively maintained anymore, I had to fork the API and incorporate various fixes for issues
-   that were caused by third party Python libraries ungrading and breaking various calls in the code.
+***Important note:*** Since Cozmo's API is unfortunately not actively maintained anymore, I had to fork the whole API and incorporate various fixes for issues that were caused by third party Python libraries ungrading and breaking various calls in the code.
+As such we are going to install cozmo's API library from the fork.

 - On **Windows** start a command prompt, go to Python's pip.exe location (eg C:\Python35\Scripts\) and run:
 ```
 pip.exe install -U selenium pillow numpy termcolor requests SpeechRecognition selenium feedparser beautifulsoup4 unidecode pyaudio